zhezhouzz/underapproximation_type/README.md

     $ docker pull poirot23/poirot:pldi-2023

+You may also load the docker image from the file `poirot_pldi-2023.tar.gz`.

+    $ docker load < poirot_pldi-2023.tar.gz

 ### Building the Docker Image (Optional)

 Alternately, to build the Docker image yourself, navigate to the